HyperGateProxy/HyperGate-MacOS/README.md

 # HyperGate

-Dedicated to providing a fast, stable and secured networking proxy(socks5).
+A fast, stable and secured networking proxy(socks5) system.

 This is the HyperGate MacOS client, avaliable for MacOS 10.10 and later.